somerui/somerui/README.md

 # somerui here.

-## Tell you something.
-The account of GitCode is not mine.
+## Remember The account of GitCode is not mine.
 They steal my name and my repositories.
-I trying to talk to them to delete that Another Me but they reject me and ban mine IP.
+I trying to talk to them to delete that guy used my name. but they reject me and ban me.

 - A programmer.
 - Playing games like Minecraft, and some of rhythm games.